How-To Guide / Roofing

 Build a 7-day follow-up sequence

 Most leads won't book after the first message.
-Build a sequence: Day 0 — instant text.
-Day 1 morning — brief follow-up text.
-Day 2 — email with value ("5 things to check after a hail storm").
-Day 4 — another text ("We still have inspection slots this week").
-Day 7 — final outreach ("Last chance to get a free inspection before our schedule fills").
+Build a sequence.
+Day 0: instant text.
+Day 1 morning: brief follow-up text.
+Day 2: email with value ("5 things to check after a hail storm").
+Day 4: another text ("We still have inspection slots this week").
+Day 7: final outreach ("Last chance to get a free inspection before our schedule fills").
 After day 7, move to a monthly nurture list.
-This sequence runs automatically for every lead, regardless of what else is happening.
+This sequence runs automatically for every lead.

 Automate inspection scheduling